IMPORTANCE OF REPLICA SAMPLES

 the general metallographic analysis with the optical microscope.
 In case the

-machine part has already been fine-ground or polished because of functional
+machine part has already been fine-grounded or polished because of functional

 requirements, it is needed to etch it for the microstructure analysis.
 It is different,